 With his unique accent, she recalls that he began to ask her too many questions, such as, "Vy do you vant to vestle all the time?"
 Finally, annoyed, she blurted out, "For the money!
 I want to wrestle for the MOOLAH!’"

 She was then paired as "Nature Boy" Buddy Rogers’ valet, where she wore a tiny leopard-print skirt and was called Slave Girl Moolah.

 According to her, Rogers began pressuring her to have a sexual relationship with him.
-Even though Rogers was one of the biggest draws in wrestling, she risked burning that bridge and told Pfefer what was happening.
+Even though Rogers was one of the biggest draws in wrestling, she risked burning that bridge and telling Pfefer what was happening.

 Instead of getting rid of her, he decided to make her the valet of a newcomer known as Elephant Boy (Tony Olivas).
 This created controversy because he was a very dark-skinned Hispanic wrestler billed as being from "darkest Africa."